 At the end of the exhibition, I took down the civilized place settings.
 I took down all of the tidy symbols of issues.
 I eliminated the dialogue and made the tables blank.

-And then I put shattered dishes in red, white and blue onto the grids, along with the labels describing the issues previously situated on the tables.
+And then I put shattered dishes in red, white and blue onto the grids.

 Judy Chicago is another famous installation artist; her “Dinner Party” (1979) is one of my inspirations for “At the Table”.
 Chicago created distinctive place settings telling the stories of 39 famous women, from pre-history to the women’s revolution.